Fox's Book of Martyrs

 closed the transactions of Elizabeth's reign with respect to Ireland; an

-interval of apparent tranquillity followed, but the
+interval of apparent tranquility followed, but the popish priesthood, ever

-numbers were greatly increased by titular Romish archbishops, bishops, deans,
+greatly increased by titular Romish archbishops, bishops, deans,

 vicars-general, abbots, priests, and friars; for which reason, in 1629, the